R-T-B/UnityAnalyticsKiller/README.txt

 God dang it bobby, read the manual!
 You're supposed to put it in KSPINstall\KSP_x64_Data\Managed, replacing your existing dlls (other Unity games, wherver your telemetry dlls are put them there and replace the originals.
 Maybe take a backup, who knows?).
 Also, if you are playing Kerbal, please run the config patcher script for your platform to attain the best silence. (.cmd for windows, .sh for *nix/OSX)

-Why is the release for 1.7 still transmiting some data!?
+Why is the release for 1.7/1.6 still transmiting some data!?

-1.7 and Unity 2017 support are an ongoing issue.
+Unity 2017 support are an ongoing issue.
 You will probably need to patch the platform config file for most of these.
 See here for an example using KSP (which I include a patcher script for):

 https://github.com/R-T-B/UnityAnalyticsKiller/issues/2